 - Water ornamental lawns more than two days a week

 - Water any outdoor landscape between 9 a.m. and 6 p.m.

 - Water in a manner that results in excessive runoff

 - Water outdoors during and within 48 hours of rain

-Trees are vital parts of our community here in Santa Clara County.
-They create the air we breathe, help protect water quality, create shady gathering places for humans and wildlife, and can even add value to our homes by keeping them cooler in the summer and by adding year-round curb appeal.
+However, it is important to remember that trees are a vital part of our community.
+They create the air we breathe, help protect water quality and create shady gathering places for humans and wildlife.
+They even add value to our homes by keeping them cooler in the summer and adding year-round curb appeal.
 All that trees ask for in return is a bit of water.

-During drought periods in California, please remember to water your landscape trees, even though other parts of your yard may go brown or dry during periods of water conservation.
+During this and future droughts, please remember to water your trees, even though other parts of your yard may go brown because of water conservation.
 Many trees growing in lawns have shallow roots due to typical lawn watering schedules.
 When irrigation is reduced or stopped altogether, trees can quickly become stressed or die.
-Most trees benefit from deep, infrequent watering provided by drip irrigation or soaker hoses, or a graywater system.
-Apply a few inches of mulch to help retain moisture but be sure to keep it at least 6″ away from the trunk of the tree
+Most trees benefit from deep, infrequent watering provided by drip irrigation, soaker hoses, or a graywater system.
+Apply a few inches of mulch to help retain moisture but be sure to keep it at least 6″ away from the trunk of the tree.

 Plan to deep water your trees every one to two weeks in the summer months.
 Watering in the morning or evening is always better to allow the water to percolate into the root zone while temperatures are cooler.
 Larger trees may require far more water than small younger trees, but all trees prefer a long slow drink of at least 10-20 gallons on average per irrigation cycle.
 Drought-resistant trees, including many California natives, may need far less water during summer drought periods than other ornamental species.
 Consult your local arborist or nursery professional if you need advice about the trees in your landscape.